-To Disable A Transmitter Linked to Memory
+To Disable A RKE Transmitter Linked to Memory

-1. Turn the ignition switch to the OFF position and remove the key.

-2. Press and release memory button number 1.
+- 1. Turn the ignition switch to the LOCK position, and remove the key. - 2.
+Press and release memory button number 1.
 The system will recall any memory settings stored in position 1.
-Wait for the system to complete the memory recall before continuing to step 3.
+Wait for the system to complete the memory recall before continuing to Step 3.

-3. Press and release the memory SET (S) button located on the driver's door.

-4. Within 5 seconds, press and release memory button 1 on the driver's door.

-5. Within 5 seconds, press and release the "Unlock" button on the Remote Keyless Entry transmitter.
+- 3. Press and release the memory S (SET) button located on the driver's door. - 4.
+Within five seconds, press and release memory button 1 on the driver's door. - 5.
+Within five seconds, press and release the UNLOCK 3button on the RKE transmitter.

-To disable another transmitter linked to either memory position, repeat steps 1-5 for each transmitter.
+To disable another RKE transmitter linked to either memory position, repeat steps 1 through 5 for each RKE transmitter.

-NOTE: Once programmed, all transmitters linked to memory can be easily enabled or disabled at one time.
-Refer to Remote Linked to Memory under "Electronic Vehicle Information Center (EVIC) - Customer Programmable Features" in Section 4 for more information.
+NOTE: Once programmed, all RKE transmitters linked to memory can be easily enabled or disabled at one time.
+Refer to Remote Linked to Memory under "Electronic Vehicle Information Center (EVIC) - Customer-Programmable Features" in Section 4 for more information.